 The Campus Inclusion Team (CIT) provides support and resources to any student with a concern about diversity, equity, and inclusion.
 This may include concerns about actions perceived as discriminatory against aspects of identity such as race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, and associational preferences.
-The CIT is a partnership between Student Care and Assistance within the Office of the Dean of Students and the Center for Diversity and Enrichment.

 How does the CIT work?

-- Make referrals to other offices and resources
+- Provides referrals to campus resources